node-red/node-red.github.io/docs/hardware/raspberrypi.md

 ### rpi-gpio nodes

-These use a python **nrgpio** command as part of the core install that can be found in \<node-red-install-directory>/nodes/core/hardware
+These use a python `nrgpio` command as part of the core install that can be found in {node-red-install-directory}/nodes/core/hardware

 This provides a way of controlling the GPIO pins via nodes in the Node-RED palette.